HeeerQ/KubeEdge-Killercoda/deployment/step6.md

 #
-In this step
+In this step, we are going to change some config.

-Because we now run cloudcore and edgecore at the same host, we need to add environment config. open the file using following command, and add the comment line.
+Open the file using following command, and add the comment line.

 `vi /etc/systemd/system/edgecore.service`{{execute}}